 Flaxseeds have high amounts of ALA omega-3s.
 But they must be ground shortly before eating to provide benefits.
 Some ground flaxseeds are sold in special packaging to preserve the fatty acids.
 Flaxseed oil is another good source of this omega-3.
 Poppy, pumpkin, and sesame seeds also provide plant-based omega-3s, but in much smaller quantities, and can be tossed into oatmeal, breads, and salads.

 Grocery shelves are full of foods made from soybeans: tofu, miso, tempeh, soy milk, and edamame.
 Soy products have many benefits, including the plant-based fatty acid ALA.
 Substitute soy-based vegetable protein for ground meat in chili, add edamame to your casserole and stir fries, use soy milk in smoothies, and snack on roasted soybeans to increase omega-3s.

 Most Americans don't get enough omega-3s in their diets.
-Consider boosting your intake with fish oil capsules or vegetarian-friendly supplements made from algae.
-Recommended daily doses vary from 500 mg to 4 grams.
-Higher omega-3 intakes may interact with certain medications, so consult your doctor before starting any supplements.
+It's best to get them from foods, but supplements may help fill in the gaps if needed.
+You can choose from fish oil capsules or vegetarian-friendly supplements made from algae.
+Recommended daily doses vary from 500 mg to 3 grams.
+Higher omega-3 intakes may increase the risk of bleeding or interact with certain medications, so consult your doctor before starting any supplements.